Celia (1989 film): Production

 Ann Turner was a graduate of Swinburne, who had worked at Film Victoria and the Australian Film Commission as a consultant.
 She was inspired to write the film by an article in the newspaper about a rabbit muster in the 1950s organised by the Victorian government under premier Henry Bolte.

 The script was written in 1984, when it won the AWGIE for Best Unproduced Screenplay.

 The film was co-produced by Gordon Glenn and Timothy White.

 Release

 Celia opened at the 1989 Créteil International Women's Film Festival in France, where it won the Grand Prix for best film.

 It was released in Melbourne on 3 March 1989 as part of the "Women In Focus" film festival held by the Australian Film Commission.

 In the United States, it opened in New York City on 19 March 1990, presented by the Film Society of Lincoln Center and the Department of Film of the Museum of Modern Art's New Directors/New Films series.

 Reception

-Box office

-Celia grossed $23,336 and ¥32,255 at the box office in Australia and Japan.